firoyj/firoyj.github.io/_posts/2023-11-30-payment-handling-exception.md

 This call also succeeds with a `201 Created` response.

+### Checking Submission Status

-Now, we check the submission status using `GET` to fetch the following recource on `v1/transaction/payments/d596fa25-6943-4490-b94f-61f4c44a8941/submissions/abf05458-69de-4949-9c5d-8ed3c15d966a`.
+To check the submission status, use `GET` request to fetch the resource at `v1/transaction/payments/d596fa25-6943-4490-b94f-61f4c44a8941/submissions/abf05458-69de-4949-9c5d-8ed3c15d966a`.

 The response will contain an explanation of the error in the `status_reason` attribute.

-### Payment Submission Fails Due to Missing Amount Attribute in the Payment Resource
+### Example: Payment Submission Fails Due to Missing Amount Attribute

 ```javascript
 {